Smoothing discrete Morse theory: Main results

 We are now ready to prove the main theorem of this section.

 \begin{proof}[{\bf Proof of Theorem \ref{thm:dmttopl}}] We proceed by induction on the number $|\mathbf{c}|$ of critical cells of the discrete Morse function $f$ on $M$.

 \begin{compactdesc} \item[$|\mathbf{c}|=1$] If $M$ has only one critical face, then this face is a single vertex.
 By Whitehead's Theorem \ref{thm:WTHM}, $M$ is a PL ball. \item[$|\mathbf{c}|>1$] Let us assume the claim holds for PL manifolds that admit a discrete Morse function with less than $k$ critical faces.
 Let $M$ be a PL triangulated manifold with exactly $k$ critical faces.
 Let $\tau$ be the critical face with the highest value under $f$, and let $t = \dim \tau$ be its dimension.
 Let $\varTheta$ denote the subcomplex of $M$ of faces with a value lower than $f(\tau)$ under $f$.
 By Corollary \ref{cor:shellbary} and Lemma \ref{prp:NewC}, for large $n$ and $m$, the complex $\sd^n N^m(M,M)$ can be decomposed into the complex $\sd^n N^m(\varTheta,M)$ with a PL $t$-handle attached.
 By Lemma \ref{lem:pusd}, $\sd^n N^m(\varTheta,M)$ admits a discrete Morse function with $c_i$ critical cells of dimension $i\neq t$, and $c_t-1$ critical cells of dimension $t$.
-By induction on the number of critical cells, $\sd^n N^m(\varTheta,M)$ admits the desired PL handle decomposition, and so does $M$. \end{compactdesc} \end{proof}
+By the inductive assumption, $\sd^n N^m(\varTheta,M)$ admits the desired PL handle decomposition, and so does $M$. \end{compactdesc} \end{proof}

 \begin{cor} Every PL manifold admits a PL handle decomposition (possibly after some iterated barycentric subdivisions). \end{cor}

 \begin{proof} Any simplicial complex admits a discrete Morse function, possibly with many critical faces.
 If the complex is a PL triangulation, we can conclude via Theorem \ref{thm:dmttopl}. \end{proof}